prefix-dev/pixi/docs/advanced/pyproject_toml.md

  - **test** with 'package1' and 'pytest' as pypi dependencies
  - **all** with 'package1', 'package2' and 'pytest' as pypi dependencies

 All environments will be solved together, as indicated by the common `solve-group`, and added to the lock file.
-You can edit the `[tool.pixi.environments]` section manually to adapt it to your use case (e.g. if you do not need a particular environement).
+You can edit the `[tool.pixi.environments]` section manually to adapt it to your use case (e.g. if you do not need a particular environment).

 ## Example
 As the `pyproject.toml` file supports the full pixi spec with `[tool.pixi]` prepended an example would look like this: